 In this work, we introduce \methodname, a novel low-frame-rate codec built on three principles: dynamic frame rate, ASR-guided semantics, and frame rate controllability.
 Instead of a fixed frame rate, \methodname dynamically allocates temporal resolution, using more frames for complex phonetic segments and fewer for sparse regions like long vowels, syllables and silence.
 This is achieved through a novel ASR-feature-assisted dual-stream architecture that adaptively merges semantically similar frames.
 A key benefit of this dynamic approach is that a single model can support a continuous range of frame rates \textbf{(3-12.5Hz)} at inference, enabling flexible trade-offs for applications like adaptive signal transmission or variable-complexity TTS on edge devices.
-Our contributions are: \begin{itemize} \item We propose \methodname\footnote{Reproduced models will be available at \url{https://github.com/amphionspace/flexicodec}}.
-To our best knowledge, it is among the first codecs to achieve high-quality, reconstructible audio at average frame rates \textbf{below 10Hz}.
-We also introduce a novel method for \textbf{dynamic frame rate on low-frame-rate regime (3-12.5Hz}), guided by ASR features.
+Our contributions are: \begin{itemize} \item We propose \methodname, \redtext{a novel codec that pushes the boundaries of low-frame-rate audio tokenization.
+To our knowledge, it is among the first codecs to achieve high-quality, reconstructible audio at average frame rates \textbf{below 10Hz}.
+We also introduce a novel method for \textbf{dynamic frame rate allocation in the low-frame-rate regime (3-12.5Hz}), guided by ASR features.
 A review of recent below 10Hz codecs and dynamic-rate codecs are provided in Sections \ref{sec:review_low_frame_rate} and \ref{sec:review_dynamic_rate}.}

 \item We show that \methodname outperforms open-source baselines in semantic intelligibility and acoustic quality.
 Experiments confirm that our dynamic frame rate strategy improves semantic information preservation and allows for controllable frame rate as low as 3Hz.
 Other design choices including utilizing an ASR encoder, transformer bottlenecks, and FSQ quantization, also contributes to our codec's performance. \item We demonstrate \methodname’s utility in a flexible TTS system.
 The model yields competitive results at multiple frame rates and is substantially faster than existing methods.